-Since 2013, every residence in Germany has been required to pay the TV and radio licence fee (Rundfunkbeitrag), regardless of whether you own a TV or a radio.
+Since 2013, every household in Germany has been required to pay the TV and radio licence fee (Rundfunkbeitrag), regardless of whether you own a TV or a radio.
 The rationale behind this is that in the modern world you can still access content via a computer or a phone.
-As soon as you register, you will most likely receive a letter from the Beitragsservice requesting payment.
-It costs 17,50 euros per household per month, no matter how many people are living there.
+As soon as you register your address in Germany, you will most likely receive a letter from the Beitragsservice requesting payment.
+It costs 18.36 euros per household per month (in 2022), no matter how many people are living there.
 You may be eligible for reduced payments or exempt if you receive benefits, are disabled, or are a student.

 Motor vehicle tax (Kraftfahrzeugsteuer)

 This kind of tax will apply to you if you own a car.
 The tax depends on fuel type and engine size.
 Vehicles first registered before June 30, 2009, are taxed according to their emission class.
 Vehicles registered after that date are taxed based on their carbon dioxide emissions.
 You can find out more on our Taxing a car in Germany page.